 When semi trucks collide with passenger vehicles, the consequences are often tragic.
 The size and speed of trucks traveling along our nation’s highways virtually guarantee that a truck accident will cause serious injuries.

 Personal injury claims and wrongful death claims related to truck accidents can be particularly complicated, because there may be many layers of liability.
 For example, the tractor could be owned by one party and the trailer by another.
-The driver may own the truck him or herself, or may lease it from a trucking company.
+The driver may own the truck or may lease it from a trucking company.
 The driver could be an employee of a trucking company or an independent contractor.
 The manufacturer of the truck itself or of its component parts could also be liable if a defective part caused the accident.